 IF YOU HAVE A LIFE-THREATENING EMERGENCY, CONTACT 911!

-Central Penn allocates a minimum of three (3) hour-long sessions for each student, as stated in the business policy.
-If long-term counseling is needed, the counselor will refer you to an outside agency.
+Central Penn allocates a minimum of three (3) hour-long sessions for each student as stated in the business policy and specific policies regarding counseling services are clarified in the counseling disclaimer.
+Please review both.